 Considering its own personnel operations is foundational to the Commission's endeavor to address racial inequity.
-By implementing best practices to recruiting, hiring, and retaining diverse staff, Commission staff will be able infuse diverse perspectives and practices into their work.
-This focus will lead to accessing a greater range of talent, insight into needs and motivations of all consumers, attunement to blind spots, and, ultimately, better decision making.
+By implementing best practices to recruiting, hiring, and retaining diverse staff, Commission staff will be able infuse diverse perspectives and practices into work.
+This focus will lead to accessing a greater range of talent, insight into needs and motivations of all consumers, attunement to blind spots, and ultimately better decision making.
 The Commission will:

-- Review and implement best practices in diversity, equity, and inclusion in recruiting, hiring, training, promoting, and retaining its staff, and support professional development for its staff. - ✓ Partner with other state agencies, leading organizations, and others that embrace diversity, equity, and inclusion standards. - ✓ Measure and monitor progress in achieving diversity, equity, and inclusion standards for the Commission's workforce.
+- Review and implement best practices in diversity, equity, and inclusion in recruiting, hiring, training, promoting, and retaining its staff and supporting professional development. - ✓ Partner with other state agencies, leading organizations, and others embracing diversity, equity, and inclusion standards to achieve excellence in those standards. - Measure and monitor progress in achieving excellence in diversity, equity, and inclusion standards for the Commission's workforce.